ChALkeR/packaged-path-parse/Readme.md

 That also makes [testing](#tested) easier.

-Also, the Node.js (and this package) version is exported through `.version` property.
+Also, the Node.js (and this package) version is mentioned on the very first line of the library js file (`index.js`).

 ## Semver?